 Fuel the world

 This is an interesting time for the oil and gas sector.
 Its wide-ranging challenges make for a fulfilling career.
 On this BEng course, you can expect the hands-on experience of industry software and its application in the real world.
 You'll undertake investigative and laboratory technique work and develop valuable, transferable skills.
-And if you choose to spend a year in a placement, you’ll gain even more understanding of how the industry functions.
+And if you choose to spend a year in placement, you’ll gain even more understanding of how the industry functions.

 Why study Petroleum Engineering at LSBU?